sirech/talk-angular-state/presentation.md

 # What

-Most components do not hold their own state

 --

+Most components do not hold their own state ()

+--

 Instead, they receive their data as `@Input`, and trigger changes upstream with `@Output`

+--

+Presentational Components, Dumb Components, Functional Components

 ---

 ## Example